azu/UIImage-Teeny/Example/README.md

 # UIImage-Teeny

-Provide method for UIImage to be able to load images with the -568h prefix.
+Provide method for UIImage to be able to load images with the -568h postfix.

 ## Installation